-The U.S. House on June 3 approved a disaster assistance bill that will include disaster aid funding for agriculture, following a strong bipartisan vote in the U.S. Senate shortly before Memorial Day.
+Following major spring flooding and wet weather that held back planting, the U.S. House on June 3 approved a disaster assistance bill that will include disaster aid funding for agriculture, following a strong bipartisan vote in the U.S. Senate shortly before Memorial Day.
 This bill includes $5.5 billion, including $3 billion in direct payments for producers affected by prevented planting, flooding of grain storage, and hurricanes and wildfires that impacted many parts of the nation last year.

 Resources and Analysis

-Recently, economists at the University of Illinois-Champaign’s farmdoc daily blog examined MFP, the disaster aid package in Congress and producer decisions.
+Earlier this year, economists at the University of Illinois-Champaign’s farmdoc daily blog examined MFP, the disaster aid package in Congress and producer decisions.
 Their analysis is available here.

 The American Farm Bureau Federation also examined the lay of the land with this analysis.

 Many questions remain to be answered on the trade and policy front, and the Land O’Lakes government relations team is working every day together with our trade associations to gather information and updates.
-Answers and final decisions on some issues, such as the trade strategy with Mexico or eligibility of prevent plant acres in MFP, depend on announcements or clarification by the Administration.

 We are engaged with policymakers and their staff members on a daily basis, and always encourage you to pass on your questions to email@example.com.